aiwagan/behclone/README.md

 ![Behavioral Cloning Model ](model.png "Behavioral Cloning Model")

 1. The first layer is a normalization layer.
 THe input to this layer takes 66x200x3 images.
 2. Most of the activation function in the layers use the PReLU.
 It is much more smoother activation function.
 I have also experimented with additional LeakyRelu but found out that it was causing a jerky motion during driving.
 3. Dropout layer were used to prevent overfitting
 4. The Nestrov Adam optimizer was used for optimziation.
-5. Dropout layers were ussed for
 The complete architecture was modelled as shown below.
 ```
 ____________________________________________________________________________________________________